Warwick-Maths-Society/Warwick-Maths-Society.github.io/_pages/module-reviews.md

 The mathematics courses at Warwick offer a wide variety of optional modules — there are no compulsory modules in the third year — but this can make it difficult to choose which modules to take.
 Below, you can find a collection of reviews of various maths modules to help you make your decision.

-If you would like to contribute a module review to this page, please [open a pull request](https://github.com/Warwick-Maths-Society/Warwick-Maths-Society.github.io/pulls) on our GitHub, email us at [publications@warwickmaths.org](publications@warwickmaths.org), or otherwise contact `bongo50`, `oplp25`, or `.desync` on the WMS/WMX Discord servers.
+If you would like to contribute a module review to this page, please [open a pull request](https://github.com/Warwick-Maths-Society/Warwick-Maths-Society.github.io/pulls) on our GitHub, email us at [`publications@warwickmaths.org`](mailto:publications@warwickmaths.org?subject=Module%20Review), or otherwise contact `bongo50`, `oplp25`, or `.desync` on the WMS/WMX Discord servers.

-Note that only the most popular optional external modules have been listed below: if you would like to have a module added, please also get in touch!
+Note that, in the interest of space, most optional external modules that do not have reviews have been hidden: if you would like to contribute a module review for a module that is not yet listed, please still do so.

 <br/>